sahib/misc/animated_wallpaper/README.md

 1. Get a list of images you want to blend over.
 I recommend to look over [here](https://github.com/adi1090x/dynamic-wallpaper/tree/master/images) for some very good examples (I used the ``firewatch`` directory) & save the images in a directory somewhere.
+Optionally resize them to fit your desired resolution (1920x1200 for me).
-2. Run the util provided in this repository over the image in the order you want.
+2. Run the utility provided in this repository over the image in the order you want.
 The ``--blend-duration`` configures how long to blend the images over.
    The ``--key-duration`` says how long to show the last image of the blend.
+   I should probably note that this might take up a lot memory, depending on the input resolution.
+It will render the intermediate frames using CPU and the result is written to a directory in ``/tmp/``.

 ```bash
 $ go run main.go \